CodeFab-io/ElmSharp/README.md

 ### ☎ `Subscriptions`

 Subscriptions are what allow us to hook up to "non-view events".
-Imagine that at some point we want to have a count-down where the player would only have a few seconds to choose a number, we could subscribe to Time and ElmSharp would send us a `Message` whenever a certain amount of time elapses.
-For now we'll have an empty subscriptions, but we'll pretty soon have our first subscription to KeyPresses.
-As before, we leverage the `partial class ElmFuncs` trick:
+Imagine that at some point we want to have a count-down where the player would only have a few seconds to choose a number: we could subscribe to Time and ElmSharp would send us a `Message` whenever a certain amount of time elapses.
+For now we won't have subscriptions, but we'll pretty soon have our first subscription to KeyPresses.
+As before, we leverage the `partial class ElmFuncs` trick in a new `Subscriptions.cs` file:

 ```csharp
 // 📃 Subscriptions.cs